 Even where staff will still be present at the station there are questions whether they will have sufficient expertise to help passengers navigate the complex fares system.
-In contrast to many other self-service retail situations, for example a self-checkout at a supermarket, many passengers will need support not just to use the ticket vending machine (TVM), but also to understand what they should purchase.
+In contrast to many other self-service retail situations, for example a self-checkout at a supermarket, many passengers will need support not just to use the TVM, but also to understand what they should purchase.